Barcelona Hotel Booking

-If you are on the beach, you will probably might see either the yellow flag - which means bathe with caution - or the special "jellyfish" warning flag, which is hoisted by the Red Cross life guard service (called the Creu Roja Catalunya.)
-If there is a red flag, then bathing is prohibited.
+If you are on the beach, you will probably might see either the yellow flag - which means bathe with caution - or the special 'jellyfish' warning flag, which is hoisted by the Red Cross life guard service (called the Creu Roja Catalunya.)

 If you cannot visit the Red Cross centre then the Red Cross recommend the following treatment: